willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * How to manage [emotional eating](https://www.wikiwand.com/en/Emotional_eating)
 * Talk less, Do more
 * Connect the dots: Andy's advice for aligning your body, speech, and mind
+* How meditation rewires the brain with Dr. Tracy Brandmeyer

 ## Today's Meditation